Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 # Preparing Your Applications!

 ## Recommendations
 Strong letters of application make a huge difference in your application.
-They help the admissions committee see who others thing you are as a researcher (in addition to what you’ve self-reported in your application), as well as your potential as a scientist.
+They help the admissions committee see who others think you are as a researcher (in addition to what you’ve self-reported in your application), as well as your potential as a scientist.

 ### Who to Ask?
 The strongest letters will usually come from faculty members (with a PhD) who have directly overseen your research.
 But, letter writers can also include: a course instructor or professor who knows your academic performance and work ethic well, or a post-doc you’ve worked with).
 It’s generally not recommended to ask graduate students for letters since admissions tend to weigh letters from faculty more heavily.